beckoningstranger/pp3-mastermind/README.md

   5. Now click the Settings tab and click the 'Reveal config vars' button.\
     ![Config Vars](/assets/readme-images/config_vars.png)

-  6. Add a config var by entering 8000 in the PORT in the KEY field and 8000 in the VALUE field.\
+  6. Add a config var by entering PORT in the KEY field and 8000 in the VALUE field.\
     ![Setting 8000 PORT](/assets/readme-images/setting_8000_port.png)

   7. Scroll down to the Buildpacks section and click the 'Add buildpack' button.\